alina-bylkova/go-rest-api/README.md

 In this API I have learned features and patterns in Go:

 - Using Gin to create a simple API
+- Using in-memory database to store an array of numbers
 - Testing HTTP handlers
 - Using Docker to containerize the app
-- Using Redis for key-value storage
+- Implementing Redis for key-value storage

 ## How can I use it?